Video on the Cassini space mission to Saturn with awesome images

 The mission reached Saturn in 2004 after various flybys of Venus, Earth, asteroid 2685 Masursky and Jupiter to help it along its way.
 Cassini spent 13 years orbiting and studying Saturn, providing scientists with a prodigious amount of data, the results of which are still being analysed, even though Cassini ended its mission on September 15, 2017.
 And while Cassini orbited Saturn, Huygens landed on Titan in 2005, the first landing ever on the moon of another planet.

 So, what did we learn about Saturn and its system?
 Let’s begin with what Huygens told us.
 It sent back data for 90 minutes and changed our understanding of Titan.
 The lander touched down on a frozen surface littered with rounded pebbles.
 Titan was discovered to have ice and large bodies of liquid on its surface, as well as drainage channels, islands and even a coastline.
 But rather than water, with surface temperatures of around minus 180ºC, the fluid on its surface was methane.
 Moreover, Cassini’s radar mapping from orbit, revealed a surface full of lakes and seas of liquid hydrocarbons.
 We also learned that Titan’s atmosphere is teeming with a variety of molecules, the most chemically complex in the solar system and these form the smog that covers the giant moon.
 Closer to the surface, methane, ethane, and other organic compounds condense and fall to the surface, where probably other prebiotic (and we hope biotic) chemistry can take place.
 Titan has an equatorial desert called the Shangri La Sand Sea and using Cassini and Huygen data scientists were able to observe the dunes present in the desert, discovering that instead of silicates like on Earth, the dunes on Titan are made up of organic material.
-And just last week, new experimental analysis informed us that these dramatic equatorial sand dunes might have arisen as a result of complex chemical reactions due to interstellar cosmic rays hitting its surface.
+New experimental analysis informed us that these dramatic equatorial sand dunes might have arisen as a result of complex chemical reactions due to interstellar cosmic rays hitting its surface.

 Titan was not the only moon we got to know better.
 Cassini put Enceladus on the map, when it discovered active icy plumes bursting from its surface.
 This was a huge surprise to scientists and because of this discovery, the designers completely reshaped the mission to take another look.
 And then Cassini found evidence that the ice in those plumes was water-based.
 These are signs of a subsurface ocean inside Enceladus, making it one of the most exciting future destinations in the solar system.